Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

-\subsubsection{Generation of the simulated data.}
+\subsubsection{Generation of the simulated data}

-We used equal weights of all bands to generate the panchromatic image and used 2-scale mean down-sampling to generate the low spatial resolution hyper-spectral image.
+We implemented two experiments.
+In the first experiment, we used equal weights for all bands to generate the PAN image and employed 2-scale mean down-sampling to generate the low spatial resolution HS image.
+Since the resolution of first experiment was high, we also used it for visual demonstration.
+In the second experiment, we uniformly sampled weights from 0.1 to 1 and linearly normalized the weights to sum to 1, and used these normalized weights to generate the PAN image.
+We then employed 4-scale mean down-sampling to generate the low spatial resolution HS image.

 We consider the $s=1$ situation.
-We choose the number 60,40,21 band representing the red, green, and blue(rgb), spectral channels to render real color images.
-Besides, we also choose the number 50,27,11 bands representing orange, azury, and purple(ogp) to render synthetic images.
+We choose the number 60,40, and 21 bands to represent the red, green, and blue(RGB), spectral channels for rendering real color images.
+Additionally, we select the number 50,27, and 11 bands to represent orange, azure, and purple(OAP) for rendering synthetic images.